- Further information

 Linear A has no antecedents outside Crete.
 It is therefore probably a local creation, in part inspired by the general principles of near-east writing systems.

 There are just over 1,500 Linear A inscriptions in all.
-About 90% are engraved on clay (tablets, three-sided bars, roundels and sealings of various types).
+About 90% are incised on clay (tablets, three-sided bars, roundels and sealings of various types).
 The remaining inscriptions are engraved on stone or clay vases, gold and silver pins and rings, stone, metal, terracotta or ivory objects, or on architectonic materials in stone or plaster.
 In some cases the inscriptions on clay vases are painted.
-Seals with Linear A inscriptions are – in contrast to Cretan Hieroglyphics – very rare.
+Seals with Linear A inscriptions are – in contrast to Cretan Hieroglyphic – very rare.

 Inscriptions in Linear A have been found in many different areas of Crete [clickable map], in various Aegean islands (Kythira, Kea, Milos, Santorini and Samothrace), in a few places of Mainland Greece (Agios Stephanos in Laconia and, perhaps, Tiryns in Argolis) and at Miletus in Asia Minor.